BryanH/Wordpress_add-code-to-head/readme.txt

 Plugin Icon (CC BY 3.0) by [DeniShop](https://www.iconfinder.com/denir)

 == Changelog ==
+= 1.17 =
+* Tested compatibility up to WP 6.7.1
+* Added note about Wordfence error that might be encountered

 = 1.15 =
 * Tested compatibility up to WP 5.7.2
 * Reformatted script: converted tabs to spaces